juanuys/juanuys.github.io/_posts/2021-08-16-week-12--final-week.md

 I ran a quick retro before the supervisor catchup.

 During the supervisor catch-up, it became clear that none of us had really understood one of the assignment deliverables, which was the "pitch planning doc".
 After the catch-up, I created the doc right way, adding placeholder sections, and filling out those sections I was responsbile for.

+(I thought the planning docs were the intermediate work-product that leads up to the final doc, but I was wrong.)

 ## 2021-08-17 Tuesday